top of page

 Phosphorus

-Phosphorus is a nutrient found in manure, leaves, soil, and fertilizer.
-Under natural conditions phosphorus is typically scarce in water.
-Human activities, however, have resulted in excessive phosphorus loading into our lakes.
-Phosphorus triggers harmful algae blooms.
+Phosphorus is a naturally-occurring element found in manure, leaves, soil, and fertilizer.
+Under natural conditions, phosphorus is typically scarce in water.
+Human activities near shore, however, have resulted in excessive phosphorus loading into our lakes.
+For every one pound of phosphorus that finds its way into our lakes, 500 pounds of algae is able to form!

 The good news: There are many simple conservation practices that can protect or even increase the water quality in our lakes!